NON-Encoding/NON-Encoding.github.io/index.md

 ---
 layout: default
-title:  "NON-Encoding"
+title:  "non-encoding"
 ---

 # *N*ull *O*r *N*ext *E*ncoding

-**NONE** is a variable-length universal character encoding and code-page standard.
+**none** is a variable-length universal character encoding and code-page standard.

-It is the intent of the encoding to become the only text encoding needed and used;\\
+It is the intent of the encoding to become the only text encoding needed and used;
 to make both programming and working with texts less frustrating.

-Encoding finally has to become a **non-e**ncoding.
+Text encoding finally has to become a **none** issue.

 ## Encoding-Scheme

-**NONE** encoding is lightening simple and regular.
+**none** encoding is lightening simple and regular.

 1. Each character is identified by a single code, its character-code.
 2. Any character-code is encoded as a sequence of one or more bytes.